 It was these journeys to the Netherlands East Indies that had a particularly strong influence on his development as an artist and as a human being.
 (His Balinese period, link).

-In 1900 Nieuwenkamp married Anna Wilbrink from Lunteren, a young cousin of WOJN’s father.
+In 1900 Nieuwenkamp married Anna Wilbrink from Lunteren, a distant cousin.
 For the first few years they lived on the De Zwerver, a beautiful houseboat which had its own studio; a houseboat that he had designed and helped build.
 The young family sailed around the waters of the Netherlands, Belgium and Germany until 1910.
 During these years their four children were born.

 In 1910 the family settled down in Edam, again in a home and studio that Nieuwenkamp designed and built himself.
 By the end of the 1920s he left the Netherlands, taking his wife and their two youngest children.
 In the winter of 1920-1921 they first lived in Sicily, then moved to Rome and, in 1926, they settled in San Domenico di Fiesole, near Florence.
 From there, they moved to the beautiful villa Riposo dei Vescovi (Bishop’s Rest) which Nieuwenkamp continued to decorate throughout his life.
 They lived here until he died in 1950.